chaunceygardiner/weewx-weatherboard/README.md

    remove the `#` and edit the value.

    Go by what your own file shows rather than by which release you
-   installed: a station configured under an earlier release has these settings live, with no `#` to remove, and one older still may not have them at all — in which case add them inside `[[[Extras]]]`.
+   installed: a station configured under an earlier release has some of these settings live, with no `#` to remove, and may not have the newer ones at all — in which case add them inside `[[[Extras]]]`.
 All three are correct; WeeWX never rewrites a setting that is already there.

 1. Edit the `Extras` section to suit your site.
-   * `title`, `meta_title`, `subtitle`: your site's branding.
-Acme Weather is a placeholder; put your own site's name here.
+   * `title`: the line across the top of the boards.
+Without it they show the station's location, from `[Station]`; add it to show your site's name.  `meta_title` sets the browser tab's title the same way, and defaults to the title.
-   * `loop_data_file`: where the updater fetches loop data from.
+   * `loop_data_file`: where the pages fetch loop data from.
 If not a full path, it is interpreted as relative to this report's HTML_ROOT.
 The shipped value is where a stock LoopData writes — its own sample report's directory, `loopdata`, beside this one — so with both extensions at their defaults it needs nothing.
-Pointing it at another host needs that server to send `Access-Control-Allow-Origin`, or the fetch fails and the board sits permanently disconnected; and even then the staleness check described below is weakened, because the `Date` header is not readable cross-origin unless that server also sends `Access-Control-Expose-Headers: Date`.
+Pointing it at another host needs that server to send `Access-Control-Allow-Origin`, or every fetch fails and the clock reads `NO CONNECT`; and even then the staleness check described below is weakened, because the `Date` header is not readable cross-origin unless that server also sends `Access-Control-Expose-Headers: Date`.
-   * `logo`: the mark shown at the left of the title bar.
-A generic weather icon (`weatherboard_logo.png`) ships with the skin; point this at your own logo if you have one, or set it to `""` for no mark at all.
-The value is a URL as the browser sees it, so a bare filename must name a file in this report's HTML_ROOT.
    * `refresh_rate`: seconds between updates in the browser.
 A good choice is the rate at which your station's driver emits loop data.
-   * `max_age`: seconds a loop record may be before the readings it feeds show question marks instead.
-Default 10; raise it for a station that emits loop data slowly.
+   * `max_age`: seconds a loop record may be before the readings it feeds are shown as missing and the clock gives way to the data's age.
+Default 10;
-   * `clock_max_age`: seconds the clock in the lower right may fall behind before it reads `??:??:??` in the disconnected blue.
-Default 120, longer than `max_age` on purpose: a stale reading has stopped being true, but a clock a few seconds slow is still a good clock.
+     raise it for a station that emits loop data slowly.
-   * `expiration_time`: hours after which the page stops polling (a click on the time display restarts it).
-To keep a permanently mounted tablet from ever timing out, choose your own `page_update_pwd` and open the page as `.../index.html?page_update_pwd=yourpassword`.
+   * `expiration_time`: hours after which the page stops polling and says `EXPIRED TAP`; a tap anywhere starts it again.
+To keep a permanently mounted tablet from ever timing out, choose your own `page_update_pwd` and open the page as `.../index.html?page_update_pwd=yourpassword` (or `splitflap.html?...`).
 Note: the password is visible in the page source; it is a keep-alive gate, not a secret.
+   * `show_uv`, `show_radiation`, `show_aqi`: `auto`, the default, shows a
+     reading when the station's current record carries it; `true` or `false` forces it.  `show_purple`, from earlier releases, is still honored while `show_aqi` is `auto`.
+   * `clock_format`: `12` or `24`.
+Left unset, English shows a 12 hour
+     clock and the other languages a 24 hour one.
    * `googleAnalyticsId` and, optionally, `analytics_host` if you use Google Analytics.
-   * `show_purple`: set to `True` if weewx-purple is installed to show the AQI.

 1. Restart WeeWX.
-LoopData reads each report's declaration when weewxd starts, so until the restart the board's entry is not in `loop-data.txt` and the live label reads `NO ENTRY`.
+LoopData reads each report's declaration when weewxd starts, so until the restart the board's entry is not in `loop-data.txt` and the clock reads `NO ENTRY`.

 ## About the missing-data behavior

 Every reading is age-checked.
-If the loop record is older than `max_age` seconds (10 by default), the affected readings show question marks of the appropriate width.
-The time display in the lower right keeps its own, longer threshold, `clock_max_age` (120 seconds by default), and shows `??:??:??` in blue past it.
-If loop-data.txt cannot be fetched at all, the time display turns blue too, until the next successful fetch, and the readings go on ageing while the fetch is failing: the board keeps counting from the last age it knew, so once that passes `max_age` the numbers fall back to question marks as well.
+If the loop record is older than `max_age` seconds (10 by default), every reading is shown as missing, the way each display would show it: the LED board lights only the middle segment of each digit and leaves its decimal point dark, and the split-flap board turns each digit to a question mark.
+The clock, at the same moment, gives way to the data's age — `47 S AGO` — in amber for the first minute and red after that.
+If loop-data.txt cannot be fetched or used, the clock names the failure instead (`HTTP 404`, `BAD DATA`, `NO ENTRY`, `BAD URL`, `NO CONNECT` for a network failure, or `NO CLOCK` for a record with no usable timestamp), and the readings go on aging while the fetch is failing: the board keeps counting from the last age it knew, so once that passes `max_age` the numbers are shown as missing as well.
 The board never freezes silently on stale data.

 That age is measured against the server's clock, not the browser's: it is the